seehma/covidstats/README.md

-# covidstats
-python script to download data from any url
+Python script to download data from any url